fredericvergnaud/extractify/README.md

 ***Important*** : to mention Extractify in a publication, please use the following : « Extractify.
-Frederic Vergnaud, Centre de Sociologie de l'Innovation - i3, CNRS - Mines ParisTech - PSL Research University, France, https://github.com/fredericvergnaud/extractify »
+Frederic Vergnaud, Mines Paris, PSL University, Centre for the Sociology of Innovation, i3 CNRS, France, https://github.com/fredericvergnaud/extractify »

 **Presentation**